munteanurazvanandrei/Bookshop-Management-App/README.md

 - Ruby on rails -  for backend and database

 ## Project Preview
-a user can sign in as a  manager and is able to view: their employees,the items that are sold in their shop,the sales/ transactions  made by the employees,create: an employee, an item to sell in the bookshop,edit: their profile details,items sold in their shop, employee details,shop details,shortage of stock,delete: items sold in their bookshop,their employee,their profile
+a user can sign in as a  manager and is able to view: their employees ,the items that are sold in their shop, the sales/ transactions  made by the employees,create:
+- an employee,
+- an item to sell in the bookshop

+edit:

+- their profile details,
+- items sold in their shop,
+- employee details,
+- shop details,
+- shortage of stock,

+delete:

+- items sold in their bookshop,
+- their employee,
+- their profile

-a user can log in as an employee and can , view: the items to sell,previous transactions, create: a sale
+a user can log in as an employee and can

+view:

+- the items to sell,
+- previous transactions

+create:

+- a sale

 ## Overview